Forex reserves unwind could reverse bond supercycle

 As the vast bulk of this hard cash was banked in U.S. Treasury and other low risk, rich-country bonds, they were at least one critical factor in the halving of U.S. Treasury and other Group of Seven government borrowing costs over the same period.

-Alongside the disinflationary impact of China's low cost labour on western goods imports and wages, this reserve stash helped extend what has now been a 20-year bull market in bonds.
+Alongside the disinflationary impact of China's low cost labor on western goods imports and wages, this reserve stash helped extend what has now been a 20-year bull market in bonds.

 What's more, the drop in yields, by skewing relative returns between stocks and bonds and also the relative cost of capital for companies, also at least partly underwrote a post-credit crisis surge in equity prices to successive records.